What are the sources of payments law in your jurisdiction?

 To offer legal clarity regarding this distinction, the MFSA created the Financial Instrument Test.
 The test must be applied to each DLT asset to determine its nature and the respective applicable legal framework based on the token’s features.

-Once the type of DLT asset is determined, the following legal regime will be applicable:
+Once the type of DLT asset is determined, the following legal regime would be applicable:

 - virtual tokens are not regulated by any specific body of law in Malta;